 Basically the annotated bibliography shows that you have read and understood the selected readings and have applied what you have learned from them to your current project.

 Annotations should be succinct, not more than 150 words, and not just summarize the work but show that you have learned from it and applied it to your project.

 To create an annotated bibliography follow these steps:

-- Search the Rome Library Catalog and the Avery Index for resources
+To find sources search the Rome Library Catalog and the Avery Index:

 Keyword is the easiest and most flexible way to search the library catalog.
 It searches words in all fields of the catalog record: title, author, publisher, notes, etc. If you have the name of an architect, that is your first keyword.

 Word searching combines words using connectors such as AND , OR , and AND NOT.
 Use the * as a wild card.

 Importing citations from the Rome Library Catalog:

 The Avery Index to Architectural Periodicals indexes more than 2,000 periodicals published worldwide on architecture, archaeology, city planning, interior design, and historic preservation, urban planning, and landscape architecture.
 Coverage is from the 1930s (with selective coverage dating back to the 1740s) to the present.
 The Avery Index to Architectural Periodicals is updated daily.
 It is the most important database for every aspect of Architecture.
 There is no need to ever use the term 'architecture' in your searches.